-The next spot on our compilation of programs like 1Password has been assigned to KeePass that has a strong security system in place, thanks to AES encryption and Twofish algorithm.
+The next spot on our compilation of programs like 1Password has been assigned to KeePass that has a strong security system in place, thanks to the AES encryption and Twofish algorithm.
 It lets you have a master password to unlock all your other details or carry a key file in a CD or USB drive to access them.
 For added safety, you can activate both methods, thus safeguarding information from prying eyes.

 There’s an option to export the file of passwords in various formats like TXT, HTML, CSV or XML and it assists you with filling up dialog boxes or web-forms as well.
 We had formulated a list of some applications like KeePass and you check it out for some more similar options.

 Keeper is another cross-platform application on our catalog featuring software similar to 1Password that makes sure you do not fall prey to data or identity thefts.
 It keeps the content safe and accessible only to you and the program with military-grade encryption watches websites for you or fills in the details to save you some time.

 It even randomly generates passcodes for you so you do not end up keeping the same one for all your accounts.
 The passcode manager is available for desktop computers, mobile phones, tablets or any other device featuring a web browser.
 It synchronizes your data across all platforms.